Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Approach

 \subsection{Out-of-Distribution~(OOD) Adaptation}

-Similar to \cite{metarlinsertion}, we consider an error of $\pm$ \SI{4}{mm} in the actual hole position.
+Similar to \cite{metarlinsertion}, we consider an error of $\pm$\,\SI{4}{mm} in the actual hole position.
 Thus, tasks with more error in the actual hole position will be considered as OOD tasks.
 We adapt to OOD tasks by first sampling exploration data using the normal prior distribution over the latent space and inferring the posterior distribution.
 This step leverages the agent's previous experience to achieve the best possible initial behavior in OOD tasks.
 Then, we apply an iterative process of collecting exploration data using latent variables sampled from the current posterior Gaussian distribution and optimizing the context encoder network to push the posterior Gaussian distribution towards latent representations with high values of motion towards the actual hole $m$.
-The context encoder is optimized to minimize the following loss
+The context encoder is optimized to minimize the following loss:

-where $N$ is the number of data sampled from the current posterior distribution, $z_n$ is the sampled latent variable at step $n$ and $m_n$ is the resulted motion towards the actual hole at the same step, $\mu$ and $\sigma^2$ are the mean and variance of the posterior Gaussian distribution produced by the context encoder using the recently collected N samples, $\overline{\mu_i}$ is the mean of the current posterior Gaussian distribution before applying the optimization step and the overline means no gradient, $\alpha_1$, $\alpha_2$, and $\alpha_3$ are tuning weights.
-The first term in Eq. \ref{out_of_distribution_loss} increases the probability of latent variables with high motion towards the actual hole and vice versa, using this term alone may severely decrease the variance which negatively affects the exploration in the subsequent steps.
+where $N$ is the number of data sampled from the current posterior distribution, $z_n$ is the sampled latent variable at step $n$ and $m_n$ is the resulted motion towards the actual hole at the same step, $\mu$ and $\sigma^2$ are the mean and variance of the posterior Gaussian distribution produced by the context encoder during the current optimization step using the recently collected N samples, $\mu_i$ is the mean of the posterior Gaussian distribution before applying the optimization step, i.e., the posterior distribution resulting from the previous optimization step, and sg denotes to stop gradient, and $\alpha_1$, $\alpha_2$, and $\alpha_3$ are tuning weights.
+The first term in Eq. \ref{out_of_distribution_loss} increases the probability of latent variables with high motion towards the actual hole and vice versa.
+Using this term alone may severely decrease the variance, in an attempt to increase the probability, which negatively affects the exploration in the subsequent steps.
 Therefore, we add the second term to penalize the small variance.
-The third term prevents huge changes in the posterior distribution between successive steps to ensure safety and prevent unpredictable behavior.
+The third term prevents large changes in the posterior distribution between successive optimization steps to ensure safety and stability and prevent unpredictable behavior.